Hi, I’m Randy Charles, the creator and chief editor of this site Paintcentric. I’m a businessman now by profession, but I used to work as...Read more

 When to dispose of frozen paint

-First of all, to determine if you can salvage it, thaw out the entire paint into another container.
+First of all, to determine if you can salvage it, pour out the entire paint into another container.
 When you have done that, stir it using something solid and firm.
 If, while or after stirring, the texture becomes creamy and smooth, then it’s not entirely bad.
 You can use it.

 How do I restore frozen paint?